String Cheese Incident

 You Belong to Me

-Suede were much-fêted by all and sundry when they appeared with their eponymous debut in 1993, while music press hysteria reached a peak with their follow-up, Dog Man Star, the following year.
+Suede were much-fêted by all and sundry when they appeared with their eponymous debut in 1993, music press hysteria reaching a peak with their follow-up, Dog Man Star, the following year.
 People started coming out with stuff like 'the new Bowie', with regard to singer Brett Anderson, although, in hindsight, it has to be said that they were sorely mistaken.
-The heart of the group seemed to be the working relationship between Anderson and guitarist Bernard Butler, who left in the mid-'90s, leaving the band slightly adrift, and it seems their fortunes have never really recovered from the blow.
+The heart of the group seemed to be the working relationship between Anderson and guitarist Bernard Butler, who left in the mid-'90s, leaving the band slightly adrift; it seems their fortunes have never really recovered from the blow.
+Well, never mind, eh?
+Dog Man Star's wretched grandiosity leaves it locked firmly in its era, all faux Scott Walkerisms and pseudo-Bowie moves, at its least bad on We Are The Pigs and The Power, which shouldn't be taken as any kind of recommendation.
+Mellotron from an unknown musician, most likely Butler, with a high string line on We Are The Pigs and a more upfront part on Black Or Blue, neither of which make this worth hearing.

 vicious put-downs reviews.
 As for the rest of us, you really don't need to bother.
 Trust me.
-Incidentally, rumours of Mellotron use on '94's Stay Together EP, but I can't hear anything other than sustained guitar and real strings, so don't bother x2.
+Incidentally, rumours of Mellotron use on '94's Stay Together EP, but I can't hear anything other than sustained guitar and real strings, so don't bother × 2.

 See: Bernard Butler